UC-MACSS/persp-analysis/students/amos_tyler/Tamos_final_exam.md

 __Measurement Error__

-As a charged subject, it would be very difficult to collect viable response data from hosts without substantial risk of social desirability bias.
-While it may not be a challenge to draw out honest responses from guests (who may or may not have experienced discrimination), there are strong social norms which would prevent hosts from admitting to prejudiced feelings.
+As a charged subject, it would be very difficult to collect viable response data from hosts without encountering social desirability bias.
+While it may not be a challenge to draw out honest responses from guests who have experienced discrimination, there are strong social norms which would prevent hosts and guests from admitting to prejudiced feelings or behavior.
 In fact, this effect is likely to be so strong that it is unlikely the results would have any meaningful external validity.

 Another potential drawback is that this approach would require permission from Airbnb to engage with their members in a systematic way.
 The researchers are unlikely to evade detection if they use guest accounts to contact hosts asking them to respond to a survey.
 This likely violates Airbnb's terms of service.
 Thus, the only way to conduct this survey would be in collaboration with Airbnb itself.
 The introduction of a new stakeholder, Airbnb, would be a limiting factor in terms of what can be asked, and how the survey can be conducted.